bobbigmac/dedupe-js/README.md

 # Dedupe-js

-API for deduplication of JSON arrays of objects.
+API for fuzzy deduplication of JSON arrays of objects.

 Returns array of indexes of pairs, with similarity rating for each pair.